Bias Association Discovery Framework for Open-Ended LLM Generations

 To comprehensively gain generations across various demographic and location categories, we obtain 8,700 stories for the Gender category, 10,440 for Race, and 10,440 for Religions across all locations for every two-character setting.
 Concretely, for each location, we generate multiple stories for every possible pair of demographic descriptors.
 For example, the Gender category is straightforward, five male and five female descriptors are paired, and each pair is used to generate 20 stories per location.
 Across 87 locations, this results in a total of 8,700 stories.
 And for both the Race and Religions categories, there are two descriptor types, resulting in six descriptor pairs (combinations of four descriptors forming pairs) per type.
 We generate 10 stories for each descriptor pair and location to obtain 10,440 stories.
-Detailed statistics for all demographic and location categories are provided in Table~\ref{tab:bias_des} and Table~\ref{tab:place_des} in Appendix~\ref{sec:stats_appendix}.
+Detailed statistics for all demographic and location categories are provided in Table 6 and Table 7 in Appendix C.2.
 The single-character setting yields double the stories per demographic category, as each identity generates stories independently instead of being paired with another identity in one story.
-All generations are available at \url{https://github.com/JP-25/Discover-Open-Ended-Generation}.
+All generations are in the code link.